Skip to content

 Application:

-Eco-Grade Notice (important):
+Eco-Grade Note (important):

 Composition:

-100% cuttlebone (natural product)
+100% Cuttlebone (natural product)

 Analytical constituents:

-Crude ash 92%
+Crude ash 92 %

-of which calcium 41%
+of which calcium 41 %

 Contents:

-Net weight: 100 g
+Net quantity: 100 g

-What does "Eco-Grade" mean for cuttlefish bone?
+What does "Eco-Grade" mean for sepia cuttlebone?

 LucaTech3D GmbH